MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ### Remarks

 The protected virtual member function extracts up to *count* elements from the input stream, as if by repeated calls to [sbumpc](#sbumpc), and stores them in the array beginning at *ptr*.
-It returns the number of elements actually extracted.
+It returns the number of elements extracted.

 ## <a name="xsputn"></a> basic_streambuf::xsputn